A Timeline of Vermeer's Life - 1641-1652

 Jan van Goyen

-Van Goyen's landscapes were immensely popular.
+Van Goyen's landscapes are immensely popular His style is widely imitated in his own days.
 He is known to have painted more than a more a thousand pictures.
-His style was widely imitated in his own days.

-Emmanuel de Witte (b.
-1615) is admitted to the St. Luke's guild of Delft where he will reside until 1651.
+Emmanuel de Witte is admitted to the Guild of Saint Luke of Delft where he will reside until 1651.

 EUROPEAN PAINTING &